christophsjones/weeklongpuzzleserver/README.md

 ### 5. Hit start

 In puzzleserver.py set the DATE_OFFSET to the Sunday before the hunt.
-Because Monday = 1 the Monday puzzles are released 1 day = 24 hours after DATE_OFFSET.
-Set HUNT_STATUS = 'open'.
-No puzzles will be visible until that Monday!
+Set HUNT_STATUS = 'open' (DON'T LEAVE IT IN TESTING!).
+No puzzles will be visible until that Monday.

-You can run in production mode e.g. on port 80 and serving to Internetz by
+You can run in production mode e.g. on port 80 and serving to Internet by
 ```
 python puzzleserver.py prod
 ```